Why Does My Cat Follow Me Everywhere? [Top 5 Reasons & Prevention Tips]

 If Your Cat is Curious

-You may very well be the most interesting action in the entire house.
+You may be the most exciting action in all our cats' houses.
 Watching you make the bed might be plain old entertaining to some cats.
 Not only do they now have something to watch, but it's also something to get involved in.
 What cat doesn't love rushing under the freshly washed sheets and rolling around on top of clean pillows?

-If you suspect that your cat is just bored and looking for you to entertain them, try giving them more toys.
-It's quite common for cats to not be given enough stimulation.
-Since they sleep so often, a lot of people feel cats don't need toys or activities — but this isn't true at all.
-Set aside time where you play with your cat.
-Give them a good variety of toys to fool around with when you're not around.
+If you suspect your outdoor cat is just bored and looking for you to entertain them, try giving them more toys.
+It's pretty standard for cats not to be given enough stimulation.
+Since they sleep so often, many people feel cats don't need toys or activities — but this isn't true.
+Set aside time when you play with your cat.
+Please give them a variety of toys to fool around with when you're not around.
 You might even want to try a cat wheel.

-If you think your cat is more nosy than bored, try installing cat shelves and cat trees.
-Instead of following you around and getting in your business, your cat may choose to sit atop a cat tree and watch what you're doing from above.
-Having a high up space to watch all of the action will make your cat more secure and confident, alleviating their need to follow you around.
+If you think your cat is more nosy than bored, try installing cat shelves and trees.
+Instead of following you and getting in your business, your cat may sit atop a cat tree and watch what you're doing from above.
+Having a high-up space to watch all of the action will make your cat feel more secure and confident, alleviating their need to follow you around.

 If They Need Attention

 Cats can become lonely and starved for attention, making them more likely to follow you around.
-You will also notice that they are more vocal at night, seeking out attention as they roam the empty hallways.
-Cats may become extra clingy if you've recently come back from work or were gone for a longer trip.
+You will also notice that indoor cats are more vocal at night, seeking attention as they roam the empty hallways.
+Cats may become clingy if you've recently returned from work or were gone for a more extended trip.

 Set aside time each day to shower your cat with love.
-This could be brushing them in the morning before feeding time or scratching their favorite spot while they lounge on the cat tree right before you go to sleep.
-When you come home from work, spend some time cuddling and playing with your cat.
+This could be brushing them in the morning before feeding time or scratching their favorite spot while they lounge on the cat tree before you sleep.
+When you leave work, spend time cuddling and playing with your cat.
 This won't make them as needy later on when you're trying to cook dinner or scroll through your phone.

 If Your Cat Has Fear and Anxiety

-A clingy cat with separation anxiety might need to see a veterinarian to properly assess their emotions.
-Meanwhile, consider adding some CBD Oil For Cats to their diet, you can try dropping some CBD oil on their food each morning.
-Holistapet also has CBD treats for cats, both options may promote calmness and relaxation in a fearful kitty.
+A clingy cat with separation anxiety might need to see a veterinarian to assess its emotions properly.
+Meanwhile, consider adding some CBD Oil For Cats to their diet.
+You can try dropping some CBD oil on their food each morning.
+Holistapet also has CBD pet treats for cats.
+Both options may promote calmness and relaxation in a fearful kitty.

 CBD interacts with your cat's endocannabinoid system (ECS), which controls their mind and body's balance.
 Your cat's ECS is full of receptors that CBD attaches to.
 This interaction may alleviate tension and make them feel a lot calmer overall.
 Helping them feel calm and secure should lessen a cat's need to shadow you around the house.